Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Experimental Results

 In this section, we will evaluate the effectiveness of the proposed method.
 We perform our experiments in PyTorch using the 2012 validation set of ImageNet~\cite{imagenet} on NVIDIA A40 GPUs.
-According to ML CO$_2$ impact, the experimental evaluation released $43.6$ kg of CO$_2$ with zero offset~\cite{carbon}.
 The attributions computed using Algorithm \ref{alg:IDG_AS} are called IDG.
-We compare our method with IG \cite{Sundarajan:IG}, left-IG \cite{Miglani-et-al:LIG}, guided IG \cite{Kapishnikov-et-al:GIG}, and adversarial gradient integration \cite{AGI}.
-We use Captum for the implementation of IG, whereas left-IG, GIG, and AGI are taken from their respective repositories~\cite{captum, LIG-code, GIG-code, AGI-code}.
+We compare our method with IG \cite{Sundararajan:IG}, LIG \cite{Miglani-et-al:LIG}, GIG \cite{Kapishnikov-et-al:GIG}, and AGI \cite{AGI}.
+We use Captum for the implementation of IG, whereas LIG, GIG, and AGI are taken from their respective repositories~\cite{captum, LIG-code, GIG-code, AGI-code}.
 We evaluate the quality of the computed attributions both quantitatively and qualitatively.

 In Table \ref{tab:results}, we quantitatively evaluate the attributions using standard perturbation testing which measures the importance of the pixels in an attribution via an area under the curve (AUC) score.
-A total of four tests are presented with three insertion methods and one deletion method from the authors of RISE and XRAI~\cite{petsiuk:RISE, Kapishnikov-et-al:XRAI} which are described in Section \ref{sec:tests}.
+Four tests are used with three insertion methods and one deletion method from the authors of RISE and XRAI~\cite{petsiuk:RISE, Kapishnikov-et-al:XRAI} which are described in Section \ref{section:tests}.
 The table compares the computed attribution quality for the first $5000$ images of the ImageNet dataset such that five images are taken from each of the $1000$ classes.
 The five attribution methods are evaluated with three models trained on ImageNet.
 We selected ResNet101 (R101), ResNet152 (R152), and ResNeXt (RNXT) as pre-trained models from PyTorch and use the newest ImageNet weights available (V2 for the ResNet models and V1 for ResNeXt)~\cite{resnet101, RNXT, pytorch}.

-Qualitatively, we present a subset of five examples in Figure \ref{fig:IG_comparisons} which are gathered gathered using the ResNet101 model and the method parameters explained below.
-We provide a larger selection of examples in the supplementary materials for visual comparison.
+Qualitatively, we present five selected examples in Figure \ref{fig:IG_comparisons} for the the ResNet101 model generated with the method parameters explained below.
+We provide a larger, random selection of examples in the supplementary materials.